Wadedacoder/PBDynamics/README.md

 ## OpenGL Template

-OpenGL Template with GLEW and imgui initiliation built in.
+OpenGL Template with GLEW and imgui initialization built in.
 Also has classes for shaders.

 TODO:
 OBJ loader